CJGreig/QGIS-Documentation/docs/training_manual/basic_map/preparation.rst

 .. figure:: img/incorrect_layer_order.png
    :align: center

-... would result in roads and places being hidden as they run *underneath* the polygons of the landuse layer.
+... would result in roads and wild_species being hidden as they run *underneath* the polygons of the landuse layer.

 To resolve this problem: